 Calling all mad— we mean mom—scientists (and daring dads, too)!
-Try these six glow-in-the-dark experiments after the sun goes down: we promise they will light up your night.
+Try these six glow-in-the-dark science experiments for kids after the sun goes down: we promise they will light up your night.
 Click through the slideshow to get the details.

 Photo: Growing a Jeweled Rose